userfrosting/learn/12.database/04.seeding/docs.md

 Running the `php bakery seed Foo` command will run the class from the `MyOtherSprinkle` sprinkle.
 This means two sprinkles can't have the same class name for two different seeds.
 It does means however the sprinkle with higher priority can actually **overwrite** a seed defined by another sprinkle, just like assets or templates.
 This can also be used to extends a seed class defined in another sprinkle, and add more code to an existing seed.

->>>>>> Default seeds from the `core` and `account` sprinkles can be replaced with your own data by overwriting them in your own sprinkle.
-By doing so, initial setup of a UserFrosting instance using your sprinkle and the **bake** command won't create the default group or permissions for instance, but the one defined in your sprinkle.
+[notice=tip]Default seeds from the `core` and `account` sprinkles can be replaced with your own data by overwriting them in your own sprinkle.
+By doing so, initial setup of a UserFrosting instance using your sprinkle and the **bake** command won't create the default group or permissions for instance, but the one defined in your sprinkle.[/notice]

 ## Writing a seed